Quantum stochastic convolution cocycles III: Introduction

+The paper divides into three parts.
+The first part of the paper (Sections ~\ref{Section: Extensions} and~\ref{Section: Bialgebras}) is devoted to a careful analysis of relations between the strict topology on multiplier algebras and the norm-ultraweak hybrid topology on matrix spaces, automatic strictness of certain completely bounded maps, connections with the enveloping von Neumann algebra and ultraweak extension, and compatibility between extensions of maps continuous with respect to these topologies.
+Here also basic properties of multiplier $C^*$-bialgebras are described and a universal enveloping construction is given.

-The structure of the rest of the paper is as follows.
-In Section~\ref{Section: Bialgebras} basic properties of multiplier $C^*$-bialgebras are described and a universal enveloping construction is given; in particular, the $R$-maps which play a central role are introduced.
-Section~\ref{Section: QS} contains a brief summary of the background quantum stochastics needed here.
-Weak and strong coalgebraic quantum stochastic differential equations are treated in Section~\ref{Section: QSDE}, where an automatic strictness result is used to establish uniqueness of weak solutions.
-Quantum stochastic convolution cocycles are analysed in Section~\ref{Section: Cocycles}, where Markov-regular completely positive contraction cocycles are shown to satisfy quantum stochastic differential equations, and the form of the stochastic generator is given --- also for *-homomorphic cocycles. \emph{Markov-regularity} means that the Markov semigroup of the cocycle is norm-continuous.
-In Section~\ref{Section: Levy} quantum L\'evy processes are defined in our setting and are shown to be realisable as Fock-space convolution cocycles when they are Markov-regular.
-This leads to two characterisations of the generating functionals of norm-continuous convolution semigroups of states on a locally compact quantum semigroup.
-The final section contains a thorough analysis of a natural discrete approximation scheme for the type of cocycles treated in Section~\ref{Section: Cocycles}, founded on a recent approximation theorem of Belton (\cite{Bel}).
-The method of approximation closely mirrors the structure of the solution of the corresponding quantum stochastic differential equation via a (sophisticated) form of Picard iteration.
-The results of Sections~\ref{Section: QSDE} to~\ref{Section: Levy} incorporate and extend corresponding results for unital $C^*$-bialgebras in~\cite{QSCC2}, and those of Section~\ref{Section: Approximation} do likewise for~\cite{FrS}.
+The second part of the paper (Sections~\ref{Section: QS},~\ref{Section: QSDE} and~\ref{Section: Cocycles}), is devoted to developing the necessary quantum stochastic theory.
+Apart from its immediate applications in this work, the contents of these sections may be of wider interest to quantum stochastic analysts.
+Section~\ref{Section: QS} contains a brief summary of the relevant `standard' theory; weak and strong coalgebraic quantum stochastic differential equations are treated in Section~\ref{Section: QSDE}, where an automatic strictness result is used to establish uniqueness of weak solutions.
+Quantum stochastic convolution cocycles are analysed in Section~\ref{Section: Cocycles}, where Markov-regular completely positive contraction cocycles are shown to satisfy quantum stochastic differential equations, and the form of the stochastic generator is given, for these and for *-homomorphic cocycles.

+In the last part (Section~\ref{Section: Levy}), quantum L\'evy processes are defined in our setting, and are shown to be realisable as Fock space convolution cocycles when they are Markov-regular.
+This leads to the characterisation of the generating functionals of norm-continuous convolution semigroups of states on a locally compact quantum semigroup $\Bil$ as functionals which have the form

+where $\pi$ is a nondegenerate representation of $\Bil$ on a Hilbert space $\hil$ and $\eta$ is a vector in $\hil$.
+Examples of Poisson-type (i.e.\ norm-continuous) convolution semigroups of states on a locally compact quantum semigroup are thereby readily produced, and their associated quantum L\'evy processes constructed.